Danish Crown Regalia: The crown of Christian IV

-The crown was fashioned by Dirich Fyring (1580-1603) at Odense assisted by the Nuremberg goldsmith Corvinianus Saur during the years 1595-1596 for the coronation of Christian IV.
-It is made of gold, enamel, table cut gemstones and pearls and weighs 2895 g.
+The crown was made in Odense by goldsmith Dirich Fyring (1580–1603), with assistance from the Nuremberg goldsmith Corvinianus Saur, between 1595 and 1596 for the coronation of Christian IV.
+It is made of gold and decorated with enamel, table-cut gemstones, and pearls, and weighs 2,895 g.

 The circlet is ornamented with six sets of table cut diamonds between two large round pearls with enameled putti on either side.
 Between each of these sets are star-like ornaments of triangular and square table cut diamonds.
 On the upper rim of the circlet are six large and six small arabesque-like points.
 At the center of each of the larger points is an enameled allegorical figure of one of the king's ruling functions and virtues.
 The three points above the king's forehead and behind each of his ears bears a "pelican in her piety."
 The point on the right of the king's forehead bears a representation of Fortitude riding a lion, while that on the left bears the image of Justice as a woman holding a sword and a pair of scales.
 The point above the back of the king's neck bears the traditional image of Charity as a mother suckling her child.
 On the inside these points are decorated with the coats of arms of various regions of the realm.
 The six smaller points each bears a star-like design in triangular and square table diamonds with a large pear shaped pearl at its top.

 Originally an open crown, in 1648 it was closed with arches and a monde and cross, but Christian V later removed these again, using the diamonds and gold from them in the making of his own crown.
 It was used for the last time at the 1648 coronation of Frederick III.